xJoniDev/calorie-calculator/README.md

 - Use `register.html` to create a new account if the page is present.

 ## Current features
-- Calculation of nutritional values based on: weight, gender, height, sports activities and age
+- Calculation of nutritional values (Calories, Carbohydrates, Sugar, Protein, Salt) based on: age, gender, weight, height and activity level.

-## Future Features
-- Save authorizations